top of page

 • Any conditions attached to the offer

-Once you accept an offer, work closely with your solicitor to complete the sale.
+Once I accept an offer, I must work closely with my solicitor to complete the sale.
 This includes:

 • Drafting and signing the contract of sale